redoio/offenses_data/FAQ.md

 12. [Can CDCR provide the full ERPD/MEPD dates (JAN 2024, FEB 2025, etc.)?](#question-can-cdcr-provide-the-full-erpdmepd-dates-jan-2024-feb-2025-etc)

 #### `Question` The structure of the CDCR ID is not recognizable to me.
 Why is that?
 `Answer` The CDCR IDs are hashed using an md5 hash algorithm.
 In simple terms, though the prison sentences data is collected through the California Public Records Act (CPRA), we added an additional anonymization layer to protect incarcerated individuals' privacy.
 All individual names are hidden from public view.
 Additionally, their CDCR IDs are hashed, i.e. mapped to a new unique 10-character identifier that conceals the original value but remains consistent across all datasets: demographics, current commitments and prior commitments.

 #### `Question` I found a compelling case but I cannot learn more about the individual using an anonymized CDCR ID.
 What should I do?
-`Answer` Please contact us with your request and we will be happy to provide you the individual's or cohort's original CDCR ID(s) and personal name(s) we have on file.
+`Answer` Please contact us with your request and we will be happy to provide you with the individual(s) original CDCR ID(s) and personal name(s) we have on file.

 #### `Question` I noticed that some sentences are missing case numbers.
 Why are they not available?
 `Answer` Unfortunately, CDCR will not disclose certain information under the California Public Records Act (CPRA) despite our best efforts to collect full and complete information about prison sentences.